FZambia/centrifuge/src/README.md

 This is very simple - just add user ID as part of channel name to subscribe!

 For example you have a user with ID "user42".
-Then private channel for him will be `user42#news` - i.e. user ID plus `#` separator plus rest of channel name.
+Then private channel for him will be `news#user42` - i.e. main channel name plus `#` separator plus user ID.

-`#` in this case special symbol which tells Centrifuge that everything before it must be interpreted as user ID which only can to subscribe on this channel.
+`#` in this case special symbol which tells Centrifuge that everything after it must be interpreted as user ID which only can subscribe on this channel.

-Moreover you can create a channel like `user42,user43#dialog` to create private channel for two users.
+Moreover you can create a channel like `dialog#user42,user43` to create private channel for two users.

 BUT!
 Your fantasy here is limited by maximum channel length - 255 by default (can be changed